tndevelop/SDP-Graph-Coloring/README.txt

 ## Compilation

+A precompiled version of the program is included in the SDP-Graph-Coloring_Submission root directory called graphColoring.exe.

-To compile the project on a Windows operative system:
+Alternatively, to compile the project on a Windows operative system:

-1) Build the project from visual studio
+1) Import then build the project from visual studio

-2) Execute this command from a developer command prompt (visual studio is required) at the project directory: cl /EHsc main.cpp util.cpp algorithmMIS.cpp algorithmGreedy.cpp algorithmJP.cpp algorithmSDL.cpp /link /out:graphColoring.exe
+2) Execute this command from a developer command prompt (visual studio is required) at the project directory: cl /EHsc main.cpp util.cpp algorithmMIS.cpp algorithmGreedy.cpp algorithmJP.cpp algorithmSDL.cpp algorithmLDF.cpp /link /out:graphColoring.exe

 This should produce an graphColoring.exe  file.